deployd/docs/docs/collections/reference/dpd-js.md

 The `dpd.socketReady(fn)` function waits for a connection to be established to the server and executes the `fn` callback with no arguments.
 If a connection has already been established, it will execute the `fn` callback immediately.

-It can sometimes take a second or more to establish a connection, and events sent during this time will not be received by your front end.
-This function is useful for ensuring that you will receive an event when it is broadcast.
+It can sometimes take a second or more to establish a connection, and messages sent during this time will not be received by your front end.
+This function is useful for ensuring that you will receive an message when it is broadcast.

     dpd.socketReady(function() {
       // Do something